Toledo vs. Central Michigan NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Toledo and its opponents have scored at least 51.5 points only two times this season.
+- Toledo and its opponents have combined for 51.5 points -- this matchup's over/under -- just two times this year.

+- Central Michigan's games have gone over 51.5 points in four of six chances this season.

+- The combined points per game average of the two teams, 56.5, is five points more than Saturday's over/under.

 - The Rockets and their opponents have scored an average of 55.8 points per game in 2021, 4.3 more than Saturday's total.

-- In 2021, games involving the Chippewas have averaged a total of 57.3 points, 5.8 more than the set over/under in this contest.
+- In 2021, games involving the Chippewas have averaged a total of 57.3 points, 5.8 more than the set total in this contest.

 Toledo Stats and Trends